I Want To...

 Clinical electives are typically scheduled for 4 - 4 1/2 weeks with a maximum of two allowed per academic year.
 Research electives are typically scheduled for 9 weeks.

 Do I need to follow the JHUSOM academic calendar for my elective choices?

-All visiting medical student applicants for clinical electives at JHU are required to adhere to the academic calendar for clinical electives.
+All visiting medical students applying for clinical electives at JHU are required to adhere to the academic calendar.

 2018-2019 Academic Calendar